NaixGames/SteamDataProject/README.md

 # SteamDataProject - Summary

 This is a project to try to do some statistical analysis on Steam to try to predict which factors affect Steam sales.

-Some particular questions that motivated me to do this

-- Which factors readily available help predict a game's sales?

-- Does Mac support matter for Steam sales?

-- Does the number of genres matter for a Steam sale?
-Do the number of tags?

-- Does supporting more languages cause any significant difference in sales?
+This actually started motivated by the myth "Mac support does not translate into better sales" in GameDev, but wanted to see what else I could learn.

+TLDR: Mac support does indeed does not support Steam sales, Action and Casual games sell better than any other genre.

 # Disclaimer

 As a disclaimer, do not take everything you see here at face value or as a factual truth.

 This is mostly done for my entertainment, and so I implemented almost everything from scratch.
 I do not plan to change that.

-# SteamDataProject - Summary

-In what follows you can see the process in which I arrive at those answers.

 # Data and data cleaning